-Have you ever wanted to benchmark the graphics performance of your favorite Mac apps and games, or measure the refresh rates of OS X’s user interface?
+Have you ever wanted to benchmark the graphics performance of your favorite Mac apps and games, or measure the refresh rates of macOS’s user interface?

 If so, you’ll be delighted to learn that Apple provides a free application, called Quartz Debug, which has a built-in live frame rate monitoring tool that can measure the refresh rate of the graphics subsystem in frames per second (FPS).